WordPress WooCommerce Tutorial: Step-by-Step Guide

 WooCommerce offers predefined product types that can save your customers time while shopping.
 These product types include:

-• Simple: This refers to a stand-alone product that doesn’t have any additional options and is shipped as is.
-For instance, a physical book.
+- Simple: This refers to a stand-alone product that doesn’t have any additional options and is shipped as is.

-• Variable: These products have variable attributes such as sizes, colors, and more.
-For instance, clothes and shoes.
+- Variable: These products have variable attributes such as sizes, colors, and more.
+For instance, clothes, shoes, and custom mugs.

 The management: how to manage your WooCommerce store